 He was born Rabindranath Kaul in Jodhpur in Rajasthan in 1942 into a family hailing from Kashmir.
-His uncle was the well-known actor-director Mahesh Kaul.
+His uncle was the well-known actor-director Mahesh Kaul, who has directed films like Gopinath (1948), Naujavan (1951), Sautela Bhai (1962) and Sapnon Ka Saudagar (1968).
 Mani joined the Film and Television Institute of India (FTII), Pune initially as an acting student but then switched over to the direction course at the institute.
-He graduated from the FTII in 1966.
+He graduated from the FTII specialising in Film Direction in 1966.

-Mani’s first film Uski Roti (1970) was one of the key films of the ‘New Indian Cinema’ or the Indian New Wave.
+Mani’s first film, Uski Roti (1970), was one of the key films of the ‘New Indian Cinema’ or the Indian New Wave.
 The film created shock waves when it was released as viewers did not know what quite to make of it due to its complete departure from all Indian Cinema earlier in terms of technique, form and narrative.
-The film is ‘adapted’ from a short story by renowned Hindi author Mohan Rakesh and is widely regarded as the first formal experiment in Indian Cinema.
+The film is ‘adapted’ from a short story by renowned Hindi author Mohan Rakesh and is widely regarded as the first major formal experiment in Indian Cinema.
 While the original story used conventional stereotypes for its characters and situations, the film creates an internal yet distanced kind of feel remniscent of the the great French Filmmaker, Robert Bresson.
-The film was financed by the Film Finance Corporation (FFC) responsible for initiating the New Indian Cinema with Bhuvan Shome (1969) and Uski Roti.
-It was violently attacked in the popular press for dispensing with standard cinematic norms and equally defended by India’s aesthetically sensitive intelligentsia.
+The film was financed by the Film Finance Corporation (FFC) responsible for initiating the New Indian Cinema movement with Bhuvan Shome (1969) and Uski Roti.
+Uski Roti on one hand was violently attacked in the popular press for dispensing with standard cinematic norms while on the other, it was vehemently defended by India’s aesthetically sensitive intelligentsia.

-Kaul followed Uski Roti with Asad Ka Ek Din (1971).
-This was based on a play by Mohan Rakesh.
-The film is set in a small hut in the hillside and features on three characters: Kalidasa (Arun Khopkar), Mallika (Rekha Sabnis) and their friend Vilom (Om Shivpuri).
+Kaul followed Uski Roti with Asadh Ka Ek Din (1971).
+This film is based on a play by Mohan Rakesh and is set in a small hut in the hillside and features on three characters: Kalidasa (Arun Khopkar), Mallika (Rekha Sabnis) and their friend, Vilom (Om Shivpuri).
 The characters’ lines, mostly monologues, were pre-recorded and played back during shooting, thus freeing the actors from theatrical conventions.
-A highlight of the film is KK Mahajan’s sensuously shot landscapes and languid camera movements.
+A highlight of the film is KK Mahajan’s sensuously shot landscapes and languid, loving camera movements.

-Mani Kaul’s last feature to date has been Naukar ki Kameez, made in 1997 but released in 1999.
-The film looks social hierarchy within an Indian village in the 1960s and, in particular, how the structure affects a fairly low-paid clerk and his wife.
-To most viewers, it is easily his most accessible piece of work while to hardcore Mani fans, his most disappointing for precisely the same reason!
+Mani Kaul’s last feature to date has been Naukar Ki Kameez, made in 1997 but released in 1999.
+The film, based on Vinod Kumar Shukla’s novel of the same name, looks social hierarchy within an Indian village in the 1960s and, in particular, how the structure affects a fairly low-paid clerk and his wife.
+To most viewers, it is easily his most accessible piece of work while to hardcore Mani fans, it is his most disappointing film for precisely the same reason!

 After a stint in Netherlands teaching music, Mani Kaul worked as the Creative Director of the Film House at Osian’s Connoisseurs of Art, Mumbai.

-Mani Kaul passed away on July 6, 2011.
+Mani Kaul passed away in Gurgaon on the outskirts of New Delhi on July 6, 2011.
 He had been ailing for sometime.